nilayarya/jio-haptik-rn-sdk/README.md

 ## Steps the republish package
 1) In the package directory type the command `npm init` to initialize the package.json file.
-2) Enter values for all the prompts.
-3) Create an npm account on npmjs.com and type the command `npm login` and login with your credentials.
+2) Create an npm account on npmjs.com and type the command `npm login` and login with your credentials.
-4) `npm publish`
+3) `npm publish`

 ## Contributing